ryuheechul/HCViewEasyMake/README.md

 UIViewEasyMake
 ==============

-Create, Add, Remove with no more Boiler plate code.
+Create, Add, Remove UIViews with no more boilerplate code.